thedude23/tim-koprivnik-portfolio/README.md

-# Tim Koprivnik's portfolio
+# Tim Koprivnik's Portfolio

-Portfolio website in HTML, (S)CSS, and JS.
+This is my personal portfolio, showcasing my work as a developer.
+This portfolio includes projects, skills, and professional details.
+It was created with HTML, (S)CSS, and JS.

 ## License